-Above ground biomass refers to the stem, bark, branches and twigs of woody components of vegetation.
+Above ground biomass refers to the stem, bark, branches, and twigs of woody components of vegetation.
 As photosynthesis withdraws carbon dioxide from the atmosphere, it stores carbon in vegetation in an amount comparable to that of atmospheric carbon.
 The vegetation has the potential to sequester more carbon in the future or to contribute as an even larger source.

-New maps, generated by a research team working as part of ESA’s Climate Change Initiative, provide a global view of above ground biomass distribution and spatial density over three separate years – 2010, 2017 and 2018.
-The maps are derived from a combination of data, depending on the year, from the Copernicus Sentinel-1 mission, Envisat’s ASAR instrument and JAXA’s Advanced Land Observing Satellite (ALOS-1 and ALOS-2), along with additional information from Earth observation sources.
+New maps, generated by a research team working as part of ESA’s Climate Change Initiative, provide a global view of above ground biomass distribution and spatial density over three separate years – 2010, 2017, and 2018.
+The maps are derived from a combination of data, depending on the year, from the Copernicus Sentinel-1 mission, Envisat’s ASAR instrument, and JAXA’s Advanced Land Observing Satellite (ALOS-1 and ALOS-2), along with additional information from Earth observation sources.

 Earth observation data are routinely used to validate the accuracy, or identify biases, in climate models.
 The new maps, provided at 100 m resolution, have trimmed uncertainty estimates and will help to further constrain models.

-Crucially, and according to the team’s science leader, Shaun Quegan, the new maps capture the higher biomass levels in high density forest areas, such as in the tropics, due to major improvements to the algorithm.
+Crucially, and according to the team’s science leader, Shaun Quegan, the new maps capture the higher biomass levels in high-density forest areas, such as in the tropics, due to major improvements to the algorithm.

-By using a globally consistent retrieval methodology, the advent of multi-year biomass maps brings the prospect of monitoring change a step closer to reality.
+By using a globally consistent retrieval methodology, the advent of multi-year biomass maps brings the prospect of monitoring changes a step closer to reality.
 However, users are currently discouraged from quantifying biomass changes just by subtracting the current maps, since the retrieval procedure is still being tuned to account for the different mission and sensor observations used in their generation.